sunminghui81/sunminghui81.github.io/_posts/2017-02-15-numpy-scipy-tutorial.md

    np.linalg.solve(A, b)
    np.linalg.eig(A)
    ```
-1. To change the dimensions of an array, you can omit one of the sizes which will then be deduced automatically: <br>
+1. To change the dimensions of an array, you can omit one of the sizes which will then be deduced automatically:

    ```python
    a = np.arange(30)